-It's that time again—the moment to load up your coffee tables and bookshelves with the biggest, raddest art books imaginable from legendary publisher TASCHEN without spending a gazillion dollars.
-We are very much into every opportunity to buy our way into being cultured, and nothing says “I am deliciously erudite” like all the pink, wagging tongues in Ren Hang’s photography.
+It's that time again—the moment to load up your coffee tables and bookshelves with the biggest, raddest art books imaginable from legendary publisher TASCHEN (without spending a gazillion dollars).
+We relish every opportunity to buy our way into being cultured, and nothing says “I am deliciously erudite” like all the pink, wagging tongues in Ren Hang’s photography.
 Nothing invites you to stay into the wee hours of the night in a living room, discussing both Hegel and the undervalued feminism of the last 20 seconds of the "Stars Are Blind" video, than a fat stack of smart, horny, creative TASCHEN books.

-The esteemed art book publisher’s summer sale is back, just in time for Cancer season, and our early-summer boredom, so we’ve made a short list of our favorite titles to have sitting, oh so nonchalantly, on your mid-century modern coffee table.
+The esteemed art book publisher’s massive sale is back, just in time for Virgo season, so we’ve made a short list of our favorite titles to have sitting, oh so nonchalantly, on your mid-century modern coffee table.
 Put those art history classes to good use while simultaneously zhuzhing up your living space with an intellectual, aesthetically pleasing touch.
 We believe in you.

 Sneaker Freaker: The Ultimate Sneaker Book